tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

   BW 3           | (way more errors than BW2, found in a previous test) auto           | 312.00s 49129.21MB/s, with 11 hardware incidents,

-I've retried the experiment thrice now, to be sure.
-It seems that setting DLL BW to 'auto' simply performs better than any of the manually set options!
+I've retried the experiment thrice to be sure: setting DLL BW to 'auto' simply performs better than any of the manually set options!

 Perhaps on auto, the board uses some mechanism to find a precisely tuned bandwidth, whereas 0/1/2/.../7 just correspond to specific frequencies that are spaced far apart?